pepstock-org/Charba-Wiki/docs/configuration/Tooltip.md

 The callback uses a couple of [TooltipItem](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/items/TooltipItem.html) to enable the sort.

-### `filter` callback
+### Filtering

-Allows filtering of tooltip items.
+The implementation of [TooltipFilterCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/TooltipFilterCallback.html) allows filtering of tooltip items.

-To apply a filter callback, you can set a [TooltipFilterCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/TooltipFilterCallback.html) instance to the chart options, as following:
+To apply the callback, you can set a instance to the chart options, as following:

 ```java
 chart.getOptions().getTooltips().setFilterCallback(new TooltipFilterCallback() {